Tag Archives: Croatian

 Yakov Ozols (Яков Озолс; Jacob; Ozal; Ozols)

-Member of the Russian Branch of the Communist Party of America in Philadelphia.
+Born c.1887, Riga, Russia (present-day Latvia).
+Migrated to US 1917.
+Sailor, laborer.
+Joined the Socialist Party, then the Russian Branch of the Communist Party of America in Philadelphia.
+Arrested January 7, 1920.
 Deported February 1, 1921.
-No further information found.

 Peter Paich (Paick)